3 Dangers of Technology Overload and What to Do About It Scott Pauley

-3 Dangers of Technology Overload and What to Do About It March 10, 2014
+3 Dangers of Technology Overload and What to Do About It

 The technological advances of the last few years have placed the whole world in the palm of our hand.
-And, yet, is it possible that we are actually missing the world that is going on around us?
+And yet, is it possible that we are actually missing the world that is going on around us?
 Plugged in and yet disconnected at the same time!

-Our iPods, our tablets, our phones, our latest, greatest, “smart” device have become the focus of our attention.
+Our iPods, our tablets, our phones, our latest, greatest, “smart” devices have become the focus of our attention.
 Take a test: go one hour without picking up your phone!
 Live a day without checking social media.
 We have become so enamored with it all that we have often become distracted from what is most important.

-Time saving devices can steal your time.
+Time-saving devices can steal your time.
 I would like to share with you three things that technology can rob from you.
 For each, I want to suggest a challenge that will help you take the first step toward mastering the technology that seeks to rule your life…

-• Technology can rob you of communication.
+Technology can rob you of communication.

 Ironic, isn’t it?
 The idea behind the device was to stay better connected with others.
-One sided posts and comments of 140 characters or less have created an environment where few people know how to have a real conversation.
+One-sided posts and comments of 140 characters or less have created an environment where few people know how to have a real conversation.

 Families sit around the same table, each with their device in hand, “communicating” with others and missing the loved ones right in front of them.